 Need help convincing the parents?
 Do they think it’s just a way to waste time, spend money, and get out of studying abroad for a semester or year, or working for the summer?
 It’s important that they understand the benefits of studying abroad.

-Tell them that while you’re of course you’re going to have a good time and an active social life when you go abroad; you’re also going to have a unique educational experience that will stay with you for the rest of your life.
+Tell them that while you’re of course going to have a good time and an active social life when you go abroad; you’re also going to have a unique educational experience that will stay with you for the rest of your life.
 Since you’re looking at this website, why don’t you share it with your parents?
 They will be amazed by the thousands of study abroad opportunities that are available to you, and will understand why you are so excited about the prospect of spending a summer, semester, or even a full year in another country.
 Consider reading or sharing this article with them too.
-It outlines the different questions and topics you should discuss with them as you research, apply and plan for study abroad.
+It outlines the different questions and topics you should discuss with them as you research, apply and plan for a study abroad program.

 Why Study Abroad: A Personal Decision

 As cliché as it sounds, by studying abroad you will become a much worldlier person, and become more marketable to grad schools and employers because of the intangible life skills you’re going to pick up along the way.
 Think of it as gaining a sort of cultural capital.
-The fact that you’ve studied abroad will answer many people’s questions about what type of person you are even before they have to ask.
+The fact that you’ve studied abroad will answer many people’s questions about what type of person you are, even before they have to ask.

 You want culture?
 Perhaps one of the best ways to experience culture is to live it, which is exactly what you’ll be doing as a study abroad student.
 Aside from gaining an understanding for cultures other than your own, you will also gain intangible skills (another great selling point for Mom and Dad).
 Independence, time management, organization, social skills and self-confidence, just to name a few, will all develop exponentially while you’re abroad.